 - Brookson Limited – an accountancy practice providing specialist business support services to micro-businesses and personal services companies in the UK, as well as payroll services and back office support services to small, medium and large UK based businesses.

-- Brookson Legal Services Limited – a legal practice providing specialist legal support services to micro-businesses, personal service companies and NHS organisations throughout the UK.
+- Brookson Legal Services Limited – a legal practice providing specialist legal support services to micro-businesses, personal service companies and public and private organisations throughout the UK.

-- Boomerang Funding Solutions Limited – invoice factoring company and back office support for UK recruitment businesses.
+- Boomerang Support Services Limited – back office support for UK recruitment businesses.

 OUR SUPPLY CHAINS